 Note: Although most of the time, a surge protector will return to normal, if the voltage is excessive, the surge protector can burn out (after protecting your electronics).
 Also, after numerous surges, a surge protector will eventually wear out.

 Some surge protectors block the current if either of these things happens, meaning a plugged-in device will no longer work.
 You need to replace the surge protector.
 Some stay “open,” allowing current to flow so your devices still operate even though they are no longer protected.
 In that case, it's important to buy a surge protector with an indicator light, so you can check that it's functioning properly or be alerted to the fact it needs replacement.

-Outlets: A quick glance at a selection of surge protectors will make it obvious that the biggest factor is the number of outlets available.
+Outlets: A major factor in choosing a surge protector is the number of outlets available.
 Any number up to 12 is common.

-RJ11 and coaxial: Surges can also travel down phone, fax and modem lines, so RJ11 and coaxial protection is a valuable bonus.
+RJ11 and coaxial: Surges can also travel down the phone, fax, and modem lines, so RJ11 and coaxial protection is a valuable bonus.